 A. In a perfect world we would not need the program to exist; the government would ensure that products are safe before they hit store shelves.
 Right now we are a long way from the government providing this assurance to the consumer, so the EWG has stepped into to provide the information consumers need to make healthy choices.

 Katie Cavanaugh is a blogger and Northern Virginia mom.
-Read more about Katie, visit the Mindful Healthy Life Contributors page.
+To learn more about Katie, visit the Mindful Healthy Life Contributors page.